JamesGrahamMSFT/DefenderMasterclass1/README.md

 Welcome to the Defender Masterclass repository.

-Masterclass II - coming March 2020 - look out for updates here!
+Masterclass II - 17th March 2020 - look out for updates here!
 Slides for Masterclass I now uploaded

 Link to this repo - https://aka.ms/defendermasterclass-repo